 We are funded by grants, fee-for-service contracts, and donations.
-We also sustain our services by selling our Kahua Waiwai© handbooks and training organizations on how to deliver financial education programs in their own communities using Kahua Waiwai©.
+We also sustain our services by selling our Kahua Waiwai© handbooks and by training organizations on how to deliver financial education programs in their own communities using Kahua Waiwai©.

-No. HCA is not a mortgage lender and cannot refinance home loans; however, our certified counselors present mortgage lending and refinancing options with mainstream financial institutions and, through our community development financial institution, Hawai’i Community Lending, potentially package your mortgage loan.
+No. HCA is not a mortgage lender and cannot refinance home loans; however, our certified counselors present mortgage lending and refinancing options with mainstream financial institutions and, through our community development financial institution, Hawai’i Community Lending, can potentially package your mortgage loan.

 We may have grants and loans that can assist you with obtaining a rental, purchasing a home, or keeping your home.
 We can also assist you in finding money in your existing budget.
-We do this by developing an affordable budget, identifying ways to build/improve credit, and enrolling you in our financial products and asset building services so you can build savings and take advantage affordable housing opportunities.
+We do this by developing an affordable budget, identifying ways to build/improve credit, and enrolling you in our financial products and asset building services so you can build savings and take advantage of affordable housing opportunities.